Pacatro/sicompiler/README.md

 > [!IMPORTANT]
 > These standards are subject to updates.

-This project is not complete, so is possible that it may be update in the future, but in this momment this compiler meets some standars that have been written resently.
+This compiler meets some standars that have been written resently.

 ### One-line comments